timgit/pg-boss/docs/readme.md

 ## `notifyWorker(id)`

-Notifies a worker by id to bypass the job polling interval (see `newJobCheckInterval`) for this iteration in the loop.
+Notifies a worker by id to bypass the job polling interval (see `pollingIntervalSeconds`) for this iteration in the loop.

 ## `getQueueSize(name [, options])`